IamYVJ/Game-GuessTheNumber/README.md

 The maximum number of possible attempts to reach the number using this approach is:
 ⌈ log<sub>2</sub>1000 ⌉ = 10

+The game allows `20` attempts (a `5`-point penalty out of `100`), which is double this worst case — so a player using the bisection method always has comfortable headroom to win.

 ## Credits